SCSI House Rebuild Calculator

 4. You should add higher-than-average kitchen fittings, finishes, etc if appropriate.
 You should also add for any other outbuildings e.g. studio, office.

-It is essential that you re-assess your level of cover every year, based on current average rebuilding costs, making allowance for any improvements or extensions that you may have made since your last renewal date.
-For professional advice, contact your local Chartered Quantity Surveyor.
+Insurers recommend that you re-assess your level of cover every year, based on current average rebuilding costs, making allowance for any improvements or extensions you may have made since your last renewal date.

 Frequently Asked Questions